Assumption University (Windsor, Ontario)

-Assumption University is a Roman Catholic university in Windsor, Ontario, Canada federated with the University of Windsor.
+Assumption University is a Roman Catholic university in Windsor, Ontario, federated with the University of Windsor.
 It was founded in 1857 as Assumption College by the Society of Jesus and incorporated by an Act of the Parliament of Upper Canada, receiving Royal Assent, August 16, 1858.
-It entered an association with an Ontario university as the Assumption College of the University of Western Ontario (1920-1953) then became the Assumption University of Windsor in 1956, before changing its name again in 1964.
+It entered an association with an Ontario university as the Assumption College of the University of Western Ontario (1920–1953) then became the Assumption University of Windsor in 1956, before changing its name again in 1964.
 When the University of Windsor was established as a secular public university in 1963, Assumption University entered into federation with the newly formed university.
 Assumption University also remains affiliated with Canterbury College (Anglican) and Iona College (Interfaith).
 Assumption University is a full member of the Association of Catholic Colleges and Universities in Canada (ACCUC).
+In 2024, Assumption University was admitted as a member of the Association of Catholic Colleges and Universities.

+Assumption has the distinction of originating the national championship trophy in men's college basketball.
+In 1963, the University of Windsor Alumni Association donated the award featuring a silver basketball, and named in memory of W.P.
+McGee for his outstanding contribution as both teacher and coach during the 1920s and 1930s.
+Assumption won the first McGee trophy, the only time it took the national title under the Assumption name.
+The University of Windsor would win it four times in that same decade (1960s).
+For more than 60 years, the McGee trophy has been awarded annually to the U Sports men's basketball champion.